HaaaSiiiib/Shortest-path-simulator/README.md

 - Press **"M"** to generate a random maze
 - **First click** sets **Start Point** or *Shibgonj* [Let's call it S for short 🙃] (in Orange); **Second click** sets the **End Point** in this case *Tilagor* [T for short] (in Blue)
 - Further clicking will generate **barriers** in Black
-- In the weigted path algorithms i.e. Djikstra and A*, click on an unoccupied cell (White) while keeping the **"W"** key pressed to increase the weight of that cell by 1.
+- In the weighted path algorithms i.e. Dijkstra and A*, click on an unoccupied cell (White) while keeping the **"W"** key pressed to increase the weight of that cell by 1.
 - To **deselect** i.e. to make it into an unoccupied cell (White) use **ctrl+click** or **right click**.
-- After you are done selecting 'S' and 'T', you may press to **"spacebar"** to start the visualization of the path finding algorithm.
+- After you are done selecting 'S' and 'T', you may press **"spacebar"** to start the visualization of the path-finding algorithm.
 - Press **"R"** to reset the whole grid i.e turn all cells white
 - Press **"C"** if you just want to clear the path that was created in an earlier execution. ( *THIS DOESN'T AFFECT THE BARRIERS, WEIGHTS, AND START/END POINTS* )

-## About the two weigted path algorithms Djikstra and A* :
+## About the two weighted path algorithms Dijkstra and A* :

 There are great similarities in the two algorithms, with the difference being that A* has a heuristic mechanism while Dijkstra does not.
 With the heuristic, A*